Rhynchonella

-Rhynchonella is an extinct genus of brachiopod known from the Late Jurassic (Oxfordian) to the Early Cretaceous (Valanginian, possibly Barremian).
+Rhynchonella is an extinct genus of brachiopods known from the Late Jurassic (Oxfordian) to the Early Cretaceous (Valanginian, possibly Barremian).
 Formerly this genus was understood much more widely (more or less an equivalent of the Rhynchonellida order in the present-day taxonomy) and less critical sources still list species of Rhynchonella from the Ordovician to the Eocene.
 Like most brachiopods, Rhynchonella was a stationary epifaunal suspension feeder.

 Description

 These 1.75 to 3.75 cm-long articulate brachiopods are characterized by a triangular shell with a spherical profile, powerful ribs, a curved hinge line and a small umbo.
 The anterior margin shows a tongue like projection.